ml5js/ml5-website-v02-docsify/docs/reference/depthestimation.md

 }
 ```

-### Estimating depth
+### Estimating Depth
-As with many other ml5 models, you have two options to run depth estimation on the image, video or webcam of your choice: _Continuous Estimation_ and _Single Shot Estimation_ .
+As with many other ml5 models, you have two options to run depth estimation on the image, video or webcam of your choice: _Continuous Estimation_ and _Single Frame Estimation_ .

 For any of these, make sure you first load the image, video or start the webcam capture.
 This is the media we will pass to the model.

-#### Continuous estimation
+#### Continuous Estimation
 This method is used to continuously estimate depth on every frame of a video or webcam feed.
 ```js
 // Make sure to load the model in preload or async in p5 2.0!